yesodweb/yesod-cookbook/Javascript-Options.md

 * [UHC js compiler](http://www.haskell.org/haskellwiki/The_JavaScript_Problem#UHC)
 * [ghcjs](https://github.com/pedromartins/ghcjs) - [example Yesod app](https://github.com/hamishmack/yesod-slides) - directly compile ghc code to javascript!
 * [Emscripten](https://github.com/kripken/emscripten) — compiles LLVM/Clang output to JavaScript.
 If you use features of the GHC runtime you also have to compile it, which nobody has made an effort to figure out.
+* [PNaCL](http://www.chromium.org/nativeclient/pnacl) - run native code on Google Chrome with NaCL.
+PNaCL is the next generation that will run LLVM byte code.
+Won't work on other browsers.

 ## A Haskell-like language that only compiles to Javascript